 - What do past clients say about the attorney?
 We exist to serve our clients so we are naturally very proud of the praise we have received from our former clients.
 To see what our former clients have said about us, click here to see our client testimonials.

 - Has the lawyer been successful in the past?
-At the Law Offices of John Day, we know how to win.
+At The Law Offices of John Day, P.C. we know how to win.
 We have recovered millions dollars for our clients.
 Review some our successes here.

 - What things should be red flags when considering an attorney?
 You should avoid a lawyer who promises you they can win your case because they have a special relationship with the judge.
 While you may see this in television shows or movies, it very rarely happens in real life.
 Judges have an ethical obligation to not allow their relationship with counsel affect how they handle a case and a lawyer who suggests he or she can manipulate that is most likely not telling the truth.
 To be sure, judges respect some lawyers more than others and there is a reason for that: those lawyers show up on time, are well-prepared, conduct themselves ethically and honestly and respect the court and the legal process.
 Another red flag is a lawyer who tells you the value of your case or what they can likely get you during your first meeting.
 Without a reasonable investigation, this is just not possible and the lawyer is likely only doing it in hopes of enticing you to hire them.